ethereum/consensus-specs/specs/merge/fork.md

     return get_transition_store(pow_block)
 ```

-Note that transition store can also be initialized at client startup by [overriding terminal total
+*Note*: Transition store can also be initialized at client startup by [overriding terminal total
 difficulty](client_settings.md#override-terminal-total-difficulty).